elphan45/Wind-Load_Insights/_posts/2023-10-01-wind-turbine-fatigue-load-data-analysis.md

 reliable predictions of blade root and tower top loads than more complex methods like importance sampling and nearest-neighbor interpolation.
 Furthermore, the predictions of tower base loads were generally less accurate across all methods\cite{ref3}.

-\subsection{Statistical Uncertainty and Sensitivity Analysis}
+### Statistical Uncertainty and Sensitivity Analysis

 In addition to load mapping techniques, statistical analysis plays a crucial role in understanding uncertainties associated with fatigue load estimations.
 Sobol sensitivity indices were utilized to evaluate the relative effects of various environmental